13. The hero enters (continued)

 A novel on such a strange theme

-The policy toward literature adopted by the Communist party in 1928 is characterized by the term Социальный заказ (sotsialnyi zakaz) or the social command.
-It was in connection with the first five-year plan and carried out by the Writers' Union RAPP and the editorial boards of publishing houses.
-Under this policy specific themes were dictated to writers with the goal of stimulating socialist construction.
+The policy toward literature adopted by the Communist party in 1928 is characterized by the term Социальный заказ [sotsialnyi zakaz] or the «social command».
+It was in connection with the first five-year plan and carried out by the Российская Ассоциация Пролетарских Писателей (РАПП) [Rossyskaya assotsiatsiya Proletarskikh Pisateley] (RAPP) or the Russian Association of Proletarian Writers, and the editorial boards of publishing houses.
+Under this policy, specific themes were dictated to writers individually with the goal of stimulating «socialist construction».
 The theme assigned to Bezdomny, while not directly connected with the five-year plan, is meant to further the ideological ends of the state related to religion.
-Although the Soviet Union was an official atheistic state, the RAPP leaders made it clear that they supported such historical themes, if treated from the proper Marxist point of view.
+Although the Soviet Union was an official atheistic state, the RAPP leaders made it clear that they supported such historical themes, if treated from the «proper» Marxist point of view.

-That Bulgakov is specifically ridiculing social command is indicated in the novel when his hero, the Master, recalls that the editor to whom he submitted his manuscript asked him, what in his opinion was a totally idiotic question: “who had given him the idea to write a novel on such a strange theme?"
-A book about Pilate was clearly not foreseen in the Master's social command.
+Bulgakov is specifically ridiculing the social command in the novel when his hero, the master, recalls that the editor to whom he submitted his manuscript asked him, what in his opinion was a totally idiotic question: «who had given him the idea to write a novel on such a strange theme?» A book about Pilate was clearly not foreseen in the master's social command.

-There are parallels between Bulgakov's life and the life of the Master.
+There are parallels between Bulgakov's life and the life of the master.
 Bulgakov's first novel, The White Guard, was only partially published in a journal in 1925, but he read it to various literary groups, whose general reaction was that one could never get a work on such a subject published.
-The real attacks, however, came in 1926 when Bulgakov turned the novel into a hit play for the Moscow Art Theater under the name The Days of the Turbins.
-Nothing could have been stranger than Bulgakov's subject, which was about the fate of a pro-monarchist family in Kiev during the Civil War.
-The attacks described in this section of The Master and Margarita are clearly distillations of the ones various critics made on Bulgakov's plays.
+The real attacks, however, came in 1926 when Bulgakov turned the novel into a hit play for the Moscow Art Theater MKhAT under the name Days of the Turbins.
+Nothing could have been stranger than Bulgakov's subject, which was about the fate of a pro-monarchist family in Kyiv during the Civil War.
+The attacks described in this chapter of The Master and Margarita are clearly distillations of the ones various critics made on Bulgakov's plays.

 Ariman

-Bulgakov has given to a real critic - Leopold Leonidovich Averbach (1903-1939), secretary of the writers’ union RAPP, the Российская Ассоциация Пролетарских Писателей or the Russian Association of Proletarian Writers, the name of the Persion evil spirit Ariman.
-Averbach was one of Bulgakov’s fiercest opponents, in 1926 he wrote За пролетарскую литературу (Za proletarskuyu lieratury) or About the Proletarian Literature.
+Bulgakov has given the name of the Persian evil spirit Ariman to the real critic Leopold Leonidovich Averbach (1903-1939), secretary of the writers’ union, the Российская Ассоциация Пролетарских Писателей (РАПП) [Rossyskaya assotsiatsiya Proletarskikh Pisateley] (RAPP) or the Russian Association of Proletarian Writers.
+Averbach was one of Bulgakov’s fiercest opponents, in 1926 he wrote За пролетарскую литературу [Za proletarskuyu lieratury] or About the Proletarian Literature, in which he called Bulgakov «the most prominent representative of the right wing».

 Red petals strewn across the tide page